I worked full time as an actor, but also a musician in Los Angeles for about 14 years.

-I felt like I was Wile E. Coyote hooking up with ACME.
-A few weeks after this JFK docu-drama wrapped in 1993,
+I felt like I was Wile E. Coyote & ACME hooking me up.
+A few weeks after this J.F.Kennedy docu-drama wrapped in 1993,

 Brandon Lee was killed with blanks while filming "The Crow".
 I left this kind of work to stuntmen after that.